Our Young Eagles pilots

-Brian is our newest addition to the EAA1230 Airforce.
+Brian is really got the bug and is a big part of our Young Eagles Air force.
 Brian is excited to fly you and will explain everything that goes on during the flight.

 Woody is really a race car driver who didn’t get enough out of 2D driving so 3D flight was the key.
 A builder as well.
-He thinks Corsair engines rock!
+He thinks Corvair engines rock!

 Pete flys his aircraft with a backwards vertical stabilizer and hopes to fly a canard.
 Ask him about it… a bit confusing but not really.

 Deborah enjoys flying young eagles.
 Her beautiful white airplane is quite a nice bird!